Social Business Spotlight: Impact Water

 Over 9 million Ugandans lack access to safe drinking water, that equates to the entire population of London.
 Without access to clean water, it is estimated that 440 children still die every week due to waterborne diseases.
 Impact Water are trying to change that...

-The UN Conference on Sustainable Development in 2012 recognised, “that water is at the core of sustainable development as it is closely linked to a number of key global challenges”, and reiterated “the importance of integrating water in sustainable development”.
-We know that health has a knock on impact on education, and every year children lose 272 million school days due to diarrhea, a leading cause of mortality that is commonly water-related.
+We know that health has a knock on impact on education.
+Every year children lose 272 million school days due to diarrhea, a leading cause of mortality that is commonly water-related.
 It is estimated that 40% of these diarrhea cases are attributable to transmission in schools rather than homes.

 “Every year children lose 272 million school days due to diarrhea”

 In Uganda, most schools rely on piped or borehole water which is not safe, threatening student health and education.
-The many schools thatdo treat their water use firewood stoves to bring water to the boil.
-The time and fuel cost of boiling water for the entire school population is significant, inevitably leading schools to not treat sufficient amounts of water.
-Boiling water has an additional negative effect on the environment.
-Ugandan schools can consume as much as 38 tonnes of firewood per year just to boil water for their students.
+The many schools that do treat their water use firewood stoves to bring water to the boil.
+The time and fuel cost of boiling water for the entire school population is significant, inevitably leading to schools not treating sufficient amounts of water.
+Boiling water has an additional negative effect on the environment and schools in Uganda can consume as much as 38 tonnes of firewood per year just to boil water for their students.
 With over 20,000 schools in the country and one of the world’s fastest growing populations, alternative water treatment solutions are urgently needed, not only to address demand but to help protect Uganda’s already threatened forests.

 Ugandan schools can consume as much as 38 tonnes of firewood per year.